Pyrdacor/Ambermoon/FileSpecs/Labdata.md

 ## Walls

-After objects and object infos the wall data is located.
+After object groups and object data, the wall data is located.
 It again starts with an uword that gives the amount of wall data entries.

 Each wall data entry consists of a header and optional overlay data.